Acamapichtli: Reign

 Acamapichtli as depicted in the Tovar Codex.

 Acamapichtli began his rule as cihuacóatl (governor).
 At the time of his designation he was 20 years old, living in Texcoco with his mother.
 After his acceptance of the throne, he was brought to Tenochtitlan and made his entry into the city with great pomp.
 He married Ilancueitl, daughter of the then ruler of Culhuacán, Acolmiztli.

 To integrate these ties with the city of Tenochtitlan, Acamapichtli took a wife from each Tenochtitlan calpulli (in addition to his first wife Ilancuetl).

 In the same year, Tenochtitlan's sister city of Tlatelolco also installed an outsider as tlatoani — Cuacuapitzahuac, son of Tezozómoc, tlatoani of the Tepanec city of Azcapotzalco, the other major power in the region.

 Despite Acamapichtli's Culhua ancestry, his city rapidly fell into the Tepanec orbit and became a tributary of Azcapotzalco.
 During his reign Mexica forces fought for Azcapotzalco against various city states, notably Chalco, and were eventually allowed to wage war on their own.
-Expeditions were sent against Cuauhnahuac (modern Cuernavaca) and Xochimilco.
+Expeditions were sent against Cuauhnahuac (modern Cuernavaca), Xochimilco, Cuitlahuac, Mixquic, Cuautinchán and the Mazahua.

 Tribute was due to the Tecpanec rulers every full moon, a tribute said to be oppressive and capricious.
 In spite of the hostility of Azcapotzalco, Tenochtitlan progressed.
 The island on which the city was situated (and the only territory subject to its rule) was enlarged to the east with the addition of dirt and rock.
 The Mexica were careful, however, to maintain a proper distance from the mainland, for defensive purposes in the event of war.